davidianlandis/Linux-Server-Config-P5/README.md

   8. Configured ufw and enabled it

 ###4.
 A list of any third-party resources you made use of to complete this project.
-  1. Udacity forums and stackoverflow
+  1. Udacity forums
+  2. Stackoverflow